haskell-servant/haskell-servant.github.io/posts/2018-07-12-servant-dsl-typelevel.md

 what servant does at the type-level, with everything else at the value-level.

 However, all those approaches have a big problem.
 Once you've made a decision, it is set in stone, in a way.
-To be more precise, with all these approaches, if you want to extend your web app description language you need to add a new constructor to your `Endpoint` type, and you then need to handle this new constructor in all you functions that pattern match on `Endpoint` constructors since they've instantly become partial.
+Indeed, in all these approaches, if you want to extend your web app description language, you need to add a new constructor to your `Endpoint` type.
+You then need to handle this new constructor in all the functions that pattern match on `Endpoint` constructors since they've instantly become partial.
 Not to mention that just the act of adding a constructor requires rebuilding the entire library.
 You cannot explore two different directions simultaneously without breaking code, you cannot add